 Basically the clave of El Barrio East Harlem mixed with the swing of Harlem across Fifth Avenue and we got la salsa.

 Salsa is characterized by TICO Records (1948-1974) and FANIA Records (1964).
 The music jumped to Colombia at Disco Fuentes (1934) and went global in the 1970s.
 Celia Cruz is the “Queen of Salsa.”
 She was never allowed to return home to Cuba, so she planted salsa everywhere else around the world.
 Tito Puente is “The King of Latin Music.”

 Because Cuba was isolated by the U.S. blockade, the music evolved differently there.
 The music of the Havana street is Timba played by incredible musicians, many of whom trained in Cuba’s world-class classical music schools.
-When things opened up a little and Cubans heard what was going on in New York, some wondered why we are still playing the old 1950s music of their parents.
+When things opened up a little and Cubans heard what was going on in New York, some wondered why we were still playing the old 1950s music of their parents.